Guide

 • If you haven't selected by kickoff, an auto-pick fills your XI based on position requirements.

-• Only the 11 players in your Starting XI score points that week — players on your bench do not.
+• Only the 11 players in your Starting XI score points for that fixture — players on your bench do not.

 05 · Scoring